 Thankfully no one looked more interested than that.
-A chaser, accompanied by a guard, normally meant a large haul, and not all Eaves' customers would leave her and her new-found wealth alone.
+A chaser, accompanied by a guard, typically meant a large haul, and not all Eaves’ customers would leave her and her newfound wealth alone.
 While no one had yet discovered the stashes in her room, she distrusted her continued luck in that regard.
 Hopefully, once the custom realized Yedin and Linden were friends, and that the farmer had helped her with a stake, they would assume the three simply indulged in a friendly get-together to celebrate.

 “Come on in,” she said, motioning to the entry.
 The wide door stayed open in welcome during warm weather, allowing the noise and laughter to flow into the street and attract more custom.
-Lapis had originally thought Dach’s insistence on it absurd, but when the wooden portal remained closed in the winter, she missed the sense of freedom it provided.
+Lapis originally thought Dach’s insistence on it absurd, but when the wooden portal remained closed in the winter, she missed the sense of freedom it provided.

 “Ah, Lady,” Dachs said, bustling up, wiping his large hands on a clean towel.
-He looked the part of barkeeper, with sleeves rolled up his muscular arms and wearing a linen apron, though anyone who underestimated the strength of the man and caused problems in the Eaves paid dearly for their ignorance.
+He looked the part, with sleeves rolled up his muscular arms and wearing a linen apron, though anyone who underestimated the strength of the man and caused problems in the Eaves paid dearly for their ignorance.
 “Whatcha need?”
 She could practically hear his silent questions, and she patted his arm before leaning forward.

 “I got a large stake,” she whispered.

 “I’m buying dinner for the three of us.
 Mind if I pay tomorrow when there aren’t as many about?”

 Dachs’s mouth dropped open, however briefly, and his brown eyes turned to saucers before he patted her shoulder in wonder.
 “Yeah.
 That’s fine.
 Do you want the meal from here?
 Dalia’s cookin’ stuffed biscuits and sweetrolls.”